agbhat-paai/cam_lidar_sim_foxglove/README.md

 ## Features
-- Camera renderer that projects colorized point clouds with distortion modeling and JPEG-compressed MCAP output.
+- Camera render by projecting colorized point clouds with added distortion and MCAP output.
 - Simple-Lama image inpainting is implemented for the camera render, producing much more realistic images

 - LiDAR simulator that enforces per-channel vertical FOV, horizontal binning, occlusion, and logs to Foxglove `PointCloud` messages.